Grab a Grid Reference...

 Special permission was sought and obtained from the NBN Trust to make the vice-county boundaries available on Google Maps.
 This has been granted for individual use and non-commercial purposes ONLY.
 We are required to say that digital VC boundaries were developed under contract and funded by Defra, Scottish Natural Heritage and the NBN Trust, and to display the following.

-I'm pleased to report this tool is being adopted by other webmasters and can also be found at:
+We are pleased to report this tool is being adopted by other webmasters and can also be found at:

 Warwickshire Butterfly Conservation